-After Columbus came to the "New World" on his first voyage, he brought small horses in subsequent voyages and established breeding herds on Hispaniola and Cuba.
-Hernan Cortes followed in the early 1500's also bringing horses to Hispaniola from the Galician province of Northern Spain.
-In 1519 when he invaded the mainland of Mexico, he brought along some of these horses which significantly impressed the natives and resulting in them believing the Spaniards were "gods."
-On his following trips, horses were brought to the mainland for the Spaniards who were colonizing Mexico near Veracruz.
-There, some of those horses bred, and through natural selection rather than the artificial selection of humans, resulted in the horses we now call "Galiceños."
-They are therefore descended from the earliest "Spanish Colonial Horse" in the Americas and are very pure Spanish Colonial horses in the sense that there has been little if any genetic exchange with other breeds because of their isolation.
-Some of these horses were brought into the United States from 1958 through the mid '60's to establish the US registry of "Galiceño Horse Breed."
+Columbus on his second voyage to the "New World" brought horses and established breeding herds on Hispaniola.
+Hernan Cortes followed in 1500 and also brought horses from the Galician province of Northern Spain to Cuba and established a breeding herd.
+In 1519 when he invaded the mainland of Mexico, he brought along some of these horses which significantly impressed the natives and resulted in them believing the Spaniards were "gods."
+After the defeat of the Aztecs, horses were brought to the mainland for the Spaniards who were colonizing Southern Mexico.
+There, these horses were free to breed, and through 500 years of natural selection, rather than artificial selection by humans, resulted in the horses we now call "Galiceños."
+DNA evidence from the Texas A&M Genetics Lab shows that Galiceños are very closely related to the Iberian Garrano.
+Galiceños are therefore the earliest "Spanish Colonial Horse" in the Americas and are very pure showing very little if any genetic exchange with other breeds because of their isolation.

 You may be interested in...